Hereditary fructose intoleranceFructosemia; Fructose intolerance; Fructose aldolase B-deficiency; Fructose 1, 6 bisphosphate aldolase deficiency

 Hereditary fructose intolerance is a disorder in which a person lacks the protein needed to break down fructose.
 Fructose is a fruit sugar that naturally occurs in the body.
 Man-made fructose is used as a sweetener in many foods, including baby food and drinks.

 This condition occurs when the body is missing an enzyme called aldolase B. This substance is needed to break down fructose.

-If a person without this substance eats fructose and sucrose (cane or beet sugar, table sugar), complicated chemical changes occur in the body.
-The body cannot change its energy storage material, glycogen, into glucose.
-As a result, the blood sugar falls and dangerous substances build up in the liver.
+If a person without this substance eats fructose or sucrose (cane or beet sugar, table sugar), complicated chemical changes occur in the body.
+The body cannot change its stored form of sugar (glycogen) into glucose.
+As a result, blood sugar falls and dangerous substances build up in the liver.

 Symptoms can be seen after a baby starts eating food or formula.

-The early symptoms of fructose intolerance are similar to those of galactosemia.
+The early symptoms of fructose intolerance are similar to those of galactosemia (inability to use the sugar galactose).
 Later symptoms relate more to liver disease.

 Symptoms may include:

 - Yellow skin or whites of the eyes (jaundice)

 - Problems after eating fruits and other foods that contain fructose or sucrose

 - Enlarged liver and spleen